Plumb Beach, Brooklyn

 Plumb Beach (sometimes spelled "Plum") is a beach and surrounding neighborhood along the north shore of Rockaway Inlet, in the New York City borough of Brooklyn.
 It is located near the neighborhoods of Sheepshead Bay and Gerritsen Beach, just off the Belt Parkway.

 Plumb Beach was originally part of a small island until Hog Creek was filled in during the late 1930s, connecting the beach to the rest of Brooklyn.
 Since 1972 it has been a part of Gateway National Recreation Area, though the parking lot and greenway that provide primary access to the shore are the responsibility of the New York City Department of Parks and Recreation and the New York City Department of Transportation.
 The neighborhood is part of Brooklyn Community District 15, although a section of the beach is not part of a Community District.

 In May and June, horseshoe crabs climb onto the beach to mate.
 That beach is often subjected to heavy beach erosion, as incoming storms often blow large amounts of water up the Rockaway Inlet past the beach into Jamaica Bay.
 In the summer, the beach attracts kiteboarding enthusiasts, as the southerly sea breeze makes the area ideal for this use.

 Early settlements

 Sailors stopped by the island as early as the 1800s, perhaps snacking on the beach plums that gave the island its name.
 By 1900, there was sufficient demand for Reid's Ferry, which made stops at Sheepshead Bay, Plumb Beach, Barren Island, and Breezy Point, among others.

 George Ayen opened a hotel in 1907, but by World War I, most of the inhabitants of Plumb Island were squatters.
-This would continue until the 1938 Long Island Express destroyed most of the shanties, with the remaining squatters forced to leave when construction began on the Belt Parkway.
+This would continue until the 1938 New England hurricane, nicknamed the "Long Island Express", which destroyed most of the shanties, with the remaining squatters forced to leave when construction began on the Belt Parkway.
 Hog Creek was filled in for this purpose, connecting Plumb Island to the mainland.